ufdada/wfto-mapeditor/README.md

 - Export/Import of created Maps (Extension .wfto)
 - Creating a Path by holding the left mousebutton and moving the mouse (Only works for 1x1 tiles)

-### Known Issues:
-- Bigger rooms are not shown if the cursor is too close the border (as they are not placeable anyway)

 Special Thanks to:
 - Marados: for helping with the assets